Building Bridges | The Smallest Act in Business

 So for me no profit sector and no non-profit sector.
 I wanted the middle way.
 Meaningful Profit we name it.
 But few companies are still working on that, so that will be a limited number of customers and not a great business model.

 Building Bridges | With my Current Business Partner

 My partner drew a wooden bridge between the two circles and put me in the middle with the word meaningful profit above it.
-He had drawn a hand to the profit side and a hand to the non-profit side and said: “You have a very large network on both sides and you did and do both very successful.
+He had drawn a hand to the profit side and a hand to the non-profit side and said: “You have an extensive network on both sides, and you did and do both very successful.
 If you want them to come to the center, give customers the confidence that the bridge is strong enough to walk on.
 Step by step."

 Building Bridges | Step by step onto the Bridge